only-be-dare/DownloadManager/readme.md

 __Readme__

 This is a small class I created in a afternoon, which never got a lot of debugging.
-Treat it like one. __Enter at your peril!__ Fell free to fork and send pull requests.
+Treat it like one. __Enter at your peril!__ Feel free to fork and send pull requests.

 __Features__